micaellasantos/Module3/README.md

 Creating and minting a token involves deploying a smart contract on a blockchain platform like Ethereum.

 ## Description
-creating and minting tokens involves gas fees (transaction fees) and requires some familiarity with blockchain development and smart contracts.
+Creating and minting tokens involves gas fees (transaction fees) and requires some familiarity with blockchain development and smart contracts.

 ## Getting Started